tdcosim/TDcoSim/docs/Example_2.md

 Such differences in settling time were not observed in electrically distant buses as shown in Figure 11, even though steady state differences were observed between different cases.

+Note that the tool takes few seconds for the system to reach a steady state solution for the dynamic cases.
+The developers are working on the initialization of system dyanmic states so as to obtain a steady state solution from time t=0.